sdot-team/sdot/doc/optimal_transport_py.md

 Optimal transport
 =================

-Sdot specializes in semi-discrete optimal transport, meaning that one of the two measures must be a sum of diracs.
+Sdot specializes in semi-discrete optimal transport, meaning that exactly one of the two measures must be a sum of diracs.

 The only transport cost currently managed is based on the Euclidean norm (research is underway for tools based on other norms... but this is still a long way from production).